uwyne/uwyne/README.md

 - 👋 Hi, I’m @uwyne
 - 👀 I’m interested in AWS, ML, Python, C++, C#, Web and onprem development.
 - 🌱 My expertise in AWS, Heroku, and Windows.
-- 💞️ I’m looking to collaborate on AWS, ML, Python, payments, and ecommerce.
+- 💞️ I’m looking to collaborate on AWS, Machine learning, Python, Payments, and E-Commerce.
 - 📫 How to reach me uwyne@yahoo.com

 <!---